-A test pit is an excavated trench with a depth necessary to encounter saturated conditions or to the bottom of the proposed BMP.
+A test pit is an excavated trench with a depth necessary to encounter saturated conditions or to the depths specified in Table 4.
 Infiltration systems that are significantly deeper than the existing topography will result in reduced infiltration rates.

 The number of test pits will vary depending on site conditions and the proposed development.
 In general test pits shall be evenly distributed at the rate of 6 to 8 pits per acre of BMP area.
 The minimum number of test pits or soil borings shall be determined from Table 4.